 Cybersecurity for your Home and Business

-If you want to learn more about cybersecurity and secure your home or business network, this is the article to read.
+This article is for those who want to learn more about cybersecurity and secure their home or business network.

 Computers are an essential part of everyday life.
-To keep your computer and information secure, it is important to properly set up your computer before connecting to the Internet.
-Our PC, smartphone, and tablet help us maintain our financial, social, and professional relationships.
+Properly setting up your computer and information before connecting to the Internet is vital to secure your computer and data.
+Our PCs, smartphones, and tablets help us maintain financial, social, and professional relationships.
 We use them for banking and bill paying, online shopping, connecting with our friends and family through email and social networking sites, researching data posted on the Internet, and so much more.

-We rely heavily on our computers to provide these services, yet we sometimes overlook our need to secure them.
-Because our computers play such critical roles in our lives, and we input and view so much personally identifiable information (PII) on them, it’s imperative to maintain them with security that ensures the safe processing and storage of our information.
+We rely heavily on our computers to provide these services, yet we sometimes need to pay more attention to our need to secure them.
+Because our computers play such critical roles in our lives, and we input and view so much personally identifiable information (PII) on them, it's imperative to maintain them with security that ensures the safe processing and storage of our information.

 The following steps are essential to making your home computer and devices secure.
-While no individual step will eliminate your risk altogether, these defense-in-depth practices will make your home computer’s defense stronger and minimize the threat of malicious exploit.
+While no individual action will eliminate your risk, these defense-in-depth practices will strengthen your home computer's defense and minimize the threat of malicious exploit.

 - Connect to a Secure Network